 I – current

 The strength of the MMF is equivalent to the product of the current around the turns and the number of turns of the coil.
-As per work law, The MMF is defined as the work done in moving the unit magnetic pole (1weber) once around the magnetic circuit.
+As per work law, the MMF is defined as the work done in moving the unit magnetic pole (1weber) once around the magnetic circuit.

 The MMF is also known as the magnetic potential.
-It is the property of material to give rise the magnetic field.
+It is the property of a material to give rise to the magnetic field.
 The magnetomotive force is the product of the magnetic flux and the magnetic reluctance.
 The reluctance is the opposition offers by the magnetic field to set up the magnetic flux on it.
 The MMF regarding reluctance and magnetic flux is given as

 The magnetomotive force can measure regarding magnetic field intensity and the length of the substance.
 The magnetic field strength is the force act on the unit pole placed on the magnetic field.
 MMF regarding field intensity is expressed as